 David joined Foster + Partners in 1992, initially working on Hong Kong International Airport at Chek Lap Kok.
 On returning to London he led the award-winning McLaren Technology Centre.
 Recently completed projects include the Samson Pavilion, a new health pavilion in Ohio commissioned by Case Western Reserve University and Cleveland Clinic, and the renovation and expansion of the Norton Museum of Art in Florida.
-David has also completed several luxury residential projects including Faena House and Brickell Bay Drive in Miami, 551 West 21st Street and 100 East 53rd Street in New York, and a number of private villas in Bodrum, Turkey.
+David has also completed several luxury residential projects including 551 West 21st Street and 100 East 53rd Street in New York, and a number of private villas in Bodrum, Turkey.
 He is currently working on Oceanwide Center, a mixed use development comprising of two high-rise towers in San Francisco.

 His recently completed work includes the Kulm Eispavillon, a project that restored an existing 1905 eispavillon into a new scheme that brings the building back to its original state.
 He also led the team for the Alen Yacht 68 which combines the elegant social spaces of a cruising yacht with the fun of a day boat; Crossrail Place at Canary Wharf in London which incorporates a large roof garden sheltered by a complex, latticed timber roof; and the new city hall for Buenos Aires, housing offices for the Mayor and 1,500 employees.